timy90022/One-Shot-Object-Detection/README.md

 ![Image](images/method.png)

-This project is a pure pytorch implementation of One-Shot Objection.
-A lot of code is modified from [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).
+This project is a pure pytorch implementation of *One-Shot Object Detection*.
+A majority of the code is modified from [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).

 [**One-Shot Object Detection with Co-Attention and Co-Excitation**]()
 Ting-I Hsieh, Yi-Chen Lo, Hwann-Tzong Chen, Tyng-Luh Liu.